 7. Whole submission

 CBJ will publish papers written only in English.
 Authors are advised to make sure that their manuscripts are in standard written English.

 Plagiarism is the presentation of another’s academic work without acknowledging appropriately.
 Whether one presents another’s academic work as one’s own intentionally or unintentionally, it is taken as academic misconduct.
 Not only direct quotation but also paraphrasing should be acknowledge appropriately i.e. in text citation and reference list.

-All submissions are screened for plagiarism using a formal plagiarism checking software.
+All submissions are screened for plagiarism using a formal plagiarism checking software (Turnitin).
 The authors are provided with a similarity report generated by this software.
 Any paper submitted to the CBJ with plagiarized material will be rejected.

 Self-plagiarism (Concurrent publication)

 Self-plagiarism refers to submitting a paper that has been submitted, accepted for publication, or previously published elsewhere.
 However, presentation of a paper at an academic conference or professional meeting will not disqualify it from consideration.

 List of authors should include all and only those who have made a significant contribution to the work presented in the papers.
 The authors’ names should be listed in order of the contribution they have made.